CloudWithChris/cloudwithchris.com/content/blog/gpg-git-part-2.md

 **Note: When exporting your private key, you will be asked for the secret passphrase that you set when you created the master key.**

 It's also a good practice to create a revocation certificate.
 This allows you to invalidate the key before its scheduled expiry date (That is, if it has an expiry date!
 Remember that we set ours to never?
-This would be the approach we'd need to folow to cause that key to expire.).
+This would be the approach we'd need to follow to cause that key to expire.).
 Note also the asc file format of the certificate, which is the armored ASCII file format.

 ```bash
 gpg --gen-revoke 6E7ECB409742866910B10197A0B82563C344D4AA > master-revocation-certificate.asc